YouTube Rewind: Cancellation and replacement efforts

 On October 7, 2021, YouTube announced that Rewind would be discontinued, expressing hope that its creators would fill in the gap.
 Instead, a 24-hour interactive livestream titled Escape2021 was broadcast on December 16 as a replacement, including a live performance by BTS on Minecraft produced by the Noxcrew and also featuring Minecraft YouTubers Dream, GeorgeNotFound, Aphmau, PrestonPlayz, BriannaPlayz, and BeckBroJack.
-There has not been an official YouTube end-of-year event or video since then.
+There has not been an official YouTube end-of-year event or escape video since then.